4ian/GDevelop/Extensions/PlatformBehavior/README.md

 ### Sequential calculus of the engine

-The engine uses the previous speeds and positions to evaluate the new ones.
-This is fast for sequential access and it's a good fit for what the engine do.
+The engine uses the previous speeds and positions to evaluate the new ones (with Verlet integrations).
+This is fast for sequential access and it's a good fit for what the engine does.

-TODO introduce the configuration

-The model doesn't follow the laws of physics and this is because more realism doesn't mean more fun.
+The model doesn't follow the laws of physics and this is fine because more realism doesn't mean more fun.
 Internally, it uses 2 independent speeds:
-- the jumping speed `jumpSpeed`
+- the current jumping speed `currentJumpSpeed`
-- the falling speed `fallingSpeed`
+- the current falling speed `currentFallSpeed`

 The jump speed stays at its initial value while the jump is sustained.
-Then, it decreases according to the gravity until it reaches 0 and stays that's way until the end.
+Then, it decreases according to the gravity until it reaches 0 and stays constant until the end.
-The falling speed starts at 0 and increase according to the gravity, as soon as the jump start, until it reaches the maximum falling speed and stay that's way until the end too.
+The falling speed starts at 0 and increase according to the gravity, as soon as the jump start.
+Until, it reaches the maximum falling speed and stays constant until the end too.

 [![Jump speed](./diagrams/JumpSpeed.png)](./diagrams/JumpSpeed.svgz) [![Falling speed](./diagrams/FallingSpeed.png)](./diagrams/FallingSpeed.svgz)